nolash/partitionhider/mbr-decrypt-and-hide/README.md

 The imagined use case for this code is to temporarily conceal the existence of data on a block device.
 It encrypts the partition data into nonsensical random bytes, but also hides the fact that there was a partition there in the first place.
 The data and scripts required to restore the data partition are embedded in the encrypted blob itself.

+It only works with MBR, _not_ with extended partitions.

 # hide

 First, manually make a note of the partition start sector and sector size.
 If this numbers are lost, the data cannot be recovered: